damianham/builder/README.md

 that are used are in the folder **templates/ng**.
 If you use the RestAngular builder instead then the templates used are in the folder **templates/restangular**.

 Some form fields need special rendering.
-For example a date field should be rendered with a date picker rather than as a text field.
+For example a date field could be rendered with a date picker rather than as a text field.
 The AngularUI team provide a set of Bootstrap components written in pure AngularJS that includes a date picker.